 About Waldorf Education

-Rudolf Steiner (1861-1925), an Austrian philosopher, educator, scientist, artist, and the founder of Waldorf education, emphasized the importance of achieving balance in the three different means by which a person relates to the world through the realm of thinking, through the life of feelings, and through physical activity.
-This head, heart, and hands synergy nurtures the child's self-reliance, while building personal integrity and a sense of social responsibility.
+Rudolf Steiner (1861-1925), an Austrian philosopher, educator, scientist, artist, and the founder of Waldorf education, emphasized the importance of achieving balance in the three realms through which a person relates to the world--the realm of thinking, the life of feelings, and physical activity.
+This head, heart, and hands synergy forms the essence of Waldorf education, and it nurtures each child's self-reliance, while building personal integrity and a sense of social responsibility.

 Facts about Waldorf Education in North America